Yaar-2518/More-Than-A-Calculator/README.md

 ## Thank You
 Thank you for using More-Than-A-Calculator!
 We hope you have fun using it and learning new things.
 If you have any questions or feedback, feel free to let us know.
 Happy calculating!
+I made this as the final project for Stanford University's Code In Place - 2024

+This project was made with ❤️ by Aryan Agrawal